 noun, plural: communities

+In ecology, a community is comprised of the different groups of organisms coexisting in a habitat over a particular time.
+The ecological community is also called biocenosis.
+The term is coined in 1877 by Karl Möbius, a German zoologist and ecologist.
 The organisms living in a community interact with one another, often, affecting each other’s abundance, distribution, adaptation, and existence.
 An ecological community may range in size from the very small community as in a pond or a tree to the huge regional or global community as in a biome.

 - biocenosis or biocoenosis (ecology)